Teen Eco At Camp Live Oak

 Engaging Onsite Activities – Teens will participate in some of the activities done during the weekly programs.
 Activities such as environmental science projects, creative and hands on art projects, and outdoor skills will be done during the second half of their day.

-Staff Training, First Aid & CPR Training – In addition, all Leaders in Training (L.I.T’s) will have the opportunity to be certified in First Aid and CPR on May 22nd from 5 to 9:30 PM at Birch State Park in Ft.
-Lauderdale.
-All registered L.I.T’s will need to attend Staff training on Saturday, May 23rd from 1:00 – 3:30 PM at Birch State Park in Fort Lauderdale and Tuesday, May 25th from 6:00 – 6:30 pm via zoom.
+Staff Training, First Aid & CPR Training – All registered L.I.T’s will need to attend Staff training on Saturday, May 15th from 1:00 – 3:30 PM at Birch State Park in Fort Lauderdale and Tuesday, May 25th from 6:00 – 6:30 pm via zoom.
 The link will be emailed to you with a zoom link, meeting ID, and password.
 This training will review all Camp Live Oak policies and procedures, paperwork, and basic camper interaction guidelines.
 If you register your camper after these dates, your child will still be able to participate in the program and training will be done on their first camp day at 8:00 AM.
 Detailed information will be sent out prior to all training events.
-Or for further information please contact Tim Carmichael at 904-210-6090.

 Weekly Activities & Field Trips